mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 - `query_script_args`: Additional CLI arguments to pass to the script, e.g. `--project=moz-fx-data-shared-prod`.
 Use this to set the backfill staging table if needed, e.g. `--destination-table=dataset__table_v1_YYYY_MM_DD`.
 - `query_script_dry_run_arg`: The name of the CLI argument the script uses for a dry run, e.g. `--dry-run`.
-When provided, the system runs the script once with this arugment appended before running the real backfill, mirroring the SQL dry run behaviour.
+When provided, the system runs the script once with this argument appended before running the real backfill, mirroring the SQL dry run behaviour.
 The script must implement support for this argument itself.

 Example: